zoomix/sinatra_galleria/README.md

 #### What it is
-It's a simple photo alubm / galleria application you run on your server.
+It's a simple photo album / galleria application you run on your server.
 It serves albums and photos from a folder to the interwebs as simply as it can.
 Optimally you would have a number of images in in a number of folder in for instance Dropbox or BTSync.
-If you're runnig linux and like docker, this is gonna be right up your alley.
+If you're running linux and like docker, this is gonna be right up your alley.

 Sinatra galleria uses [photoswipe](http://www.photoswipe.com/) for displaying photos, although I'm not married to the idea and I may well change my mind again a couple of times.